NU-CBITS/stepped_care_test/README.md

 ##Steps to take to run this test suite:

-Login to steppedcare-staging as an admin:
+###Login to steppedcare-staging as an admin:

 1. Add a new Participant:
   - Study ID:
   - Email:
-  - Password:
 2. Add a new Membership
   - Group: Access to Everything
   - Participant: choose new participant